 Concertmaster, Naoum Blinder Chair

-Former concertmaster of the Bamberg Symphony Orchestra in Germany, London Symphony Orchestra (1989 to 2001) and Netherlands Radio Philharmonic (1982 to 2001), he has also been an active soloist and chamber musician throughout Europe.
-He has collaborated in chamber music with André Previn, Antonio Pappano, and, on several occasions, Mstislav Rostropovich.
-As leader of the LSO, Mr. Barantschik toured Europe, Japan, and the US, performed as soloist, and served as concertmaster for acclaimed cycles of Mahler, Stravinsky, and Debussy with Michael Tilson Thomas, as well as major symphonic cycles with Rostropovich and Bernard Haitink.
-He was also concertmaster for Pierre Boulez’s year-long, three-continent 75th Birthday Celebration.
+Alexander Barantschik began his tenure as San Francisco Symphony Concertmaster in September 2001 and holds the Naoum Blinder Chair.
+Former concertmaster of the Bamberg Symphony Orchestra in Germany, London Symphony Orchestra, and Netherlands Radio Philharmonic, he has also been an active soloist and chamber musician throughout Europe.
+He has collaborated in chamber music with André Previn, Antonio Pappano, and Mstislav Rostropovich.
+As leader of the LSO, Mr. Barantschik toured Europe, Japan, and the United States; performed as soloist; and served as concertmaster for major symphonic cycles with Michael Tilson Thomas, Rostropovich, and Bernard Haitink.
+He was also concertmaster for Pierre Boulez’s year-long, three-continent seventy-fifth birthday celebration.